Assisted reproductive technology, ART for short, describes technologies to treat infertility.

 Below, we describe the steps involved in ART.

 What we're covering

 Step 1: Ovarian stimulation

 The ART process starts with stimulation of the ovaries so that multiple follicles develop.
 Normally, each month, only one follicle (which is a small fluid-filled sac inside the ovaries) develops and matures fully to release one egg cell for fertilization.
 In ovarian stimulation, candidates get a course of hormones injected to stimulate multiple follicles to produce egg cells.
 The injected hormones are normally also produced by the body throughout the menstrual cycle, but in this case hormone levels are kept above a certain threshold so that multiple follicles can mature in one menstrual cycle instead of only one.
 The treatment course starts two to three days after menstruation until two weeks after menstruation, when the egg cells are mature.
-Sometimes a period of pre-treatment may be needed to prepare for OS.
+Sometimes a period of pre-treatment may be needed to prepare for ovarian stimulation.
 During this period, ultrasound scans monitor the follicles’ development, and your doctor might adjust the dose of the drugs.

 But why do we need multiple egg cells?
 There are several reasons for this: firstly, the egg cells are tested and only the best quality ones are used in further steps.
 Secondly, multiple egg cells are fertilized (see below), but only some of those are suitable to implant back into the uterus.
 Thirdly, the first round of implantation might be unsuccessful, and more rounds of ART can be needed to become pregnant.
-Therefore, egg cells can be frozen, so parents do not have to go through all the same steps again.
+Therefore, egg cells and embryos can be frozen, so parents do not have to go through all the same steps again.
 (2-4)

 Step 2: Triggering ovulation